 I haven’t posted a dessert recipe for awhile and strawberry cheesecake is the perfect recipe to pick things back up.
 I found this cheesecake had great flavor but I was a little disappointed on how the strawberry swirls turned out.
 Oh well, I guess I need some practice.
 I feel the lemon juice adds a nice touch to the flavor of the cheesecake and goes well with the strawberries.
 The crust is just your classic graham cracker crust.
 This cheesecake is sure to please almost anyone and is very easy to make.
 Enjoy.

-1 ¼ cups graham cracker crumbs
+- 1 ¼ cups graham cracker crumbs

-¼ cup sugar
+- A ¼ cup of sugar

-1/3 cup butter (melted)
+- 1/3 cup butter (melted)

-1 tablespoon cornstarch
+- 1 tablespoon cornstarch

-3 (8 ounce) packages cream cheese (softened)
+- 3 (8 ounce) packages cream cheese (softened)

-1 (14 ounce) can sweetened condensed milk
+- 1 (14 ounces) can sweeten condensed milk

-¼ cup lemon juice
+- ¼ cup lemon juice

-Step 3: In a large mixing bowl beat cream cheese until light and fluffy.
+- In a large mixing bowl beat cream cheese until light and fluffy.
 Gradually beat in the sweetened condensed milk.
 Add lemon juice and mix well.
 Add eggs one at a time, beating on low speed after each addition.
 Pour half of the cream cheese mixture over the crust.
 Drop half of the reserved strawberry mixture over the cream cheese mixture by ½ teaspoonfuls.
 Carefully spoon the remaining cream cheese mixture on top of that.
 Drop the remaining strawberry sauce by ½ teaspoonfuls over the top.
 With a knife cut through the top layer to swirl the strawberry sauce.